open access

 Abstract

 Introduction.
 The population of Poland’s oldest old has increased substantially in recent decades.
-We evaluate mortality rates for all major cancers and their changes from 1999–2018.
+We evaluate mortality rates for all major cancers and their trend changes between 1999–2018.

 Material and methods.
 Cancer death data (1999–2018) were extracted from the World Health Organization (WHO) database.
 Age-standardized rates, and annual percent changes (APC) were determined.

 Conclusions.
-Substantial progress has been made due to access to diagnostic testing, treatment and a reduction of smoking.
-However, there is a need for comprehensive cancer centers that are equipped to administer and coordinate the complex and personalized cancer care to this growing population.
+Substantial progress in cancer prevention has been made due to access to diagnostic testing, treatment, and a reduction of smoking.
+However, there is a need for comprehensive cancer centers that are equipped to administer and coordinate complex and personalized cancer care for the growing elderly population.

 Abstract

 Introduction.
 The population of Poland’s oldest old has increased substantially in recent decades.
-We evaluate mortality rates for all major cancers and their changes from 1999–2018.
+We evaluate mortality rates for all major cancers and their trend changes between 1999–2018.

 Material and methods.
 Cancer death data (1999–2018) were extracted from the World Health Organization (WHO) database.
 Age-standardized rates, and annual percent changes (APC) were determined.

 Conclusions.
-Substantial progress has been made due to access to diagnostic testing, treatment and a reduction of smoking.
-However, there is a need for comprehensive cancer centers that are equipped to administer and coordinate the complex and personalized cancer care to this growing population.
+Substantial progress in cancer prevention has been made due to access to diagnostic testing, treatment, and a reduction of smoking.
+However, there is a need for comprehensive cancer centers that are equipped to administer and coordinate complex and personalized cancer care for the growing elderly population.

 Get Citation